-- 229. Erich Herschmann offered a correction to the video and suggested that Trump make a more direct statement that attackers leave the Capitol.
-164 - 230.
-Trump refused.
-165 - 231.
-Immediately after Trump uploaded the video to Twitter, the attackers began to disperse from the Capitol and cease the attack. - 232.
+- 231. Immediately after Trump uploaded the video to Twitter, the attackers began to disperse from the Capitol and cease the attack.
+168 - 232.
 Attackers were streaming the video.
 One attacker, Jacob Chansley, announced into a bullhorn, "I'm here delivering the president's message: Donald Trump has asked everybody to go home."
 Other attackers acknowledged, "That's our order" or "He says go home.
-He says go home."
-167 - 233.
-Group leaders from the Proud Boys texted each other saying, "Gentlemen our commander in chief has just ordered us to go home."
-168 - 234.
+He says go home." - 233.
+Group leaders from the Proud Boys texted each other saying,

+"Gentlemen our commander in chief has just ordered us to go home."170 - 234.
 Around 5:20 PM, the D.C.
 National Guard began arriving.
-169
+171 - 235.
+This was not because Trump ordered the National Guard to the scene; he never did.
+Rather, Vice President Pence-who was not actually in